 Areas of weakness and leaning too much on certain areas of the body through repetition or poor posture can create imbalances that result in pain.
 Having better awareness of your posture and body mechanics allows you to recognize these imbalances early on.

-Shape Magazine’s website has a helpful list of common imbalances, how to recognize them, and how to fix them, but you should always consult your physician first regarding options for pain treatment:
+Shape Magazine’s website has a helpful list of common imbalances and how to fix them, but you should always consult your physician first regarding options for pain treatment:

 - Neck pain and headaches can be the result of a shoulder imbalance, where one shoulder is lower than the other.